SolraBizna/tez/README.md

 void init(const char* argv0);
 ```

 Attempts to open the executable and read the embedded zipfile's central directory.
 On Windows, this uses `GetModuleFileName` to find the EXE.
-On other OSes, it tries `/proc/self/exe` if that exists, and searches based on `argv[0]` otherwise.
+On other OSes, it tries `/proc/self/exe`/`/proc/curproc/file`/`/proc/curproc/exe` if one exists, and searches based on `argv[0]` otherwise.
+(Usage of `/proc` is configurable with preprocessor defines, see `tez_archive.cc` for more information.)

 Call this method once, preferably as early in `main()` as possible.